milaurila/contig-overlap-graphs/doc/notebook.md

 Discovered the Unix "shuf" command which grabs *N* random lines from a file.
 We get *N*=1,000,000 random lines in about 14 seconds.
 The sample file generated from this will be used for tests.

+#### Cleaning data

+Looking into cleaning the data, "reducing the graph", by discarding contig pairs where one or both of the overlaps spans the whole contig length.
+Not yet sure how to make sure that no contig is "unjustly" lost in this process.
+Might return to this later.